(Run Chaps, run! – Promoted by Colorado Pols)

 - Why are there no grants made to any of the charities he said that he has raised money for? (the orphanage in Harissa, India, among others)

-- See Klingenschmitt’s Persuade the World 2014 tax return, below
+- See Klingenschmitt’s Persuade the World 2014 tax return, at the Propublica Nonprofit Explorer site.

 - Why is there still an obvious conflict between the tax-free nonprofit PJIN show, and the clearly political guests, causes, and messages Klingenschmitt promotes on his shows?